The-Mastoget-Organization/privacypolicy/README.md

 # Privacy Policy

 This Privacy Policy governs the manner in which Mastoget handles information collected from users (each, a "User") of the https://mastoget.x10.bz website ("Site").
+To check out the revisions on this policy, please visit https://github.com/The-Mastoget-Organization/privacypolicy/commits/main/

 ## No Data Collection